Open water swimming is a great way to stay fit and explore the outdoor beauty of Ireland. Here are our favourite sea swimming spots in Ireland.

 5. Carrick-a-Rede, County Antrim

 The kilometre long swim between Larrybane Bay and Carrick-a-Rede Island is one of the most dramatic swims in Ireland.
 You’ll be able to hear the screams and shouts of tourists overhead as they cross the famous rope bridge to the island as you make the bracing swim below.
 Due to the rocky outcrops and tidal currents this is one for more advanced swimmers.

 6. Pollock Holes, Kilkee

 The Holes are well known to locals for reasons which will come clear once you’ve traversed the rocks down to the water.
 They are a large network of tidal pools that are crystal clear and teaming with wildlife – including the fish that give them their name.
-Because of their nature you’ll need to time your visit to coincide with high tide.
+Because of their nature, you’ll need to time your visit to coincide with low tide.

 7. Aughrus Pier, Connemara, Co Galway